-The success of our business depends, in part, on our ability to maintain and protect our proprietary technologies, information, processes and now-how.
-We rely primarily on trademark, copyright, trade secret and other intellectual property laws in the U.S. and similar laws in other countries, confidentiality agreements and procedures and other contractual arrangements to protect our technology.
+The success of our business depends, in part, on our ability to maintain and protect our proprietary technologies, information, processes and know-how.
+The Company relies primarily on trademark, copyright, trade secret and other intellectual property laws in the U.S. and similar laws in other countries, confidentiality agreements and procedures and other contractual arrangements to protect our technology.
 The growing number of IoT, eSIM and 5G use cases presents opportunity for us to deliver critical solutions in these rapidly growing industries.
-We expect that product offerings such as the highly scalable KORE One platform and the growth of eSIMs will position us for growth in the connectivity market.
+The Company expects that product offerings such as the highly scalable KORE One platform and the growth of eSIMs will position us for growth in the connectivity market.